itsandrewhong/pizza-api-service/README.md

 ## User Authentication
 This application uses:
 1. `bcrypt` algorithm to hash and salt the passwords,
-2. `jwt-go` to create a token and sign it with secret key and verify the token with public key instead of sessions for authentication,
+2. `jwt-go` to create a token and sign it with secret key and verify the token with public key instead of sessions for authentication (Created token is valid for 24 hours),
 3. `go-guardian` to authenticate requests and cache the authentication decisions

 ## App Dependencies